SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 This means that when you extend an object any of its settings can be modified to provide different or additional functionality without breaking the existing, tested, parent object.

-In general, best practice in Agile Toolkit is to add new functionality by extending the existing object, without disrupting its existing code and tests.
-The Extensibility features are designed to ensure that this process is rapid and realiable.
+In general, best practice in Agile Toolkit is to add new functionality by extending the existing object, without disrupting its code and tests.
+The Extensibility features are designed to ensure that this process is rapid and reliable.

 Our focus on Composability and Extensibility means that everything in Agile Toolkit is an object &ndash; there's no use of static classes.
 Any component can be reconfigured or swapped out at runtime, so the Toolkit is a software tester's dream!